Handan Kurğa

-Handan Kurğa (born 10 September 1993) is a Turkish women's football goalkeeper currently playing in the Turkish Women's First Football League for Galatasaray in Istanbul with jersey number 17.
-She is a member of the Turkey women's national team.
+Handan Kurğa (born 10 September 1993) is a Turkish footballer who plays as a goalkeeper for Turkish Women's First Football League club Galatasaray.
+She made one appearance for the Turkey national team in 2017.

 Club career

 Ataşehir Belediyespor

-Handan Kurğa obtained her license during her high school education on 11 May 2007.
+Kurğa obtained her license during her high school education on 11 May 2007.
 She became part of her high school's team Düvenciler Lisesispor, which played in the Turkish Women's Second Football League.
 In the 2009–10 season, the team was renamed Ataşehir Belediyespor and was promoted to the First League.
 The next season, her team won the league.championship.

 Lüleburgaz 39 Spor

 After capping 28 times for Ataşehir Belediyespor, Kurğa transferred to Lüleburgaz 39 Spor in the 2011–12 season, where she played one season only because the team folded.

 Konak Belediyespor

 From 19 October 2012 she was the substitute goalkeeper at the Izmir-based Konak Belediyespor, where she enjoyed twice consecutive league champion titles.
 She spent the games of the 2013–14 UEFA Champions League on the bench.
 She appeared in two of the three matches of the 2014–15 UEFA Women's Champions League qualifying matches.
 She appeared twice at the 2015–16 UEFA Women's Champions League qualifying round.